 We may from time to time publish results from preclinical studies and clinical trials of our product candidates.
 Positive results from early-stage clinical trials and preclinical testing of our product candidates in vitro and in vivo may not necessarily be predictive of the results from later-stage clinical trials.
 Many companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in later-stage clinical trials after achieving positive results in preclinical and early-stage clinical trials, and we cannot be certain that we will not face similar setbacks.
 These setbacks have been caused by, among other things, preclinical findings made while clinical trials were already underway or safety or efficacy observations made in clinical trials, including adverse events.
-Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials for any product candidates, the development timeline and regulatory approval and commercialization prospects for those product candidates, and, correspondingly, our business and financial prospects would be materially adversely affected.
+Moreover, preclinical and clinical data are often susceptible to varying interpretations and analyses, and many companies that believed their product candidates performed satisfactorily in preclinical studies and clinical trials nonetheless failed to obtain FDA or EMA approval.
+If we fail to produce positive results in our clinical trials for any product candidates, the development timeline and regulatory approval and commercialization prospects for those product candidates, and, correspondingly, our business and financial prospects would be materially adversely affected.

 Additionally, some of our clinical trials have utilized and may in the future utilize an "open-label" trial design.
-An "open-label" clinical trial is one where both the patient and investigator know whether the patient is receiving the investigational product candidate or either an existing approved drug or placebo.
+An open-label clinical trial is one where both the patient and investigator know whether the patient is receiving the investigational product candidate or either an existing approved drug or placebo.
 Most typically, open-label clinical trials test only the investigational product candidate and sometimes may do so at different dose levels.
 Open-label clinical trials are subject to various limitations that may exaggerate any therapeutic effect as patients in open-label clinical trials are aware when they are receiving treatment.
-Open-label clinical trials may be subject to a "patient bias" where patients perceive their symptoms to have improved merely due to their awareness of receiving an experimental treatment.
+Open-label clinical trials may be subject to a patient bias where patients perceive their symptoms to have improved merely due to their awareness of receiving an experimental treatment.
 Moreover, patients selected for early clinical studies often include the most severe sufferers and their symptoms may have been bound to improve notwithstanding the new treatment.
-In addition, open-label clinical trials are aware of which patients have received treatment and may interpret the information of the treated group more favorably given this knowledge.
+In addition, open-label clinical trials may be subject to an investigator bias where those assessing and reviewing the physiological outcomes of the clinical trials are aware of which patients have received treatment and may interpret the information of the treated group more favorably given this knowledge.
 The results from an open-label trial may not be predictive of future clinical trial results with any of our product candidates when studied in a controlled environment with a placebo or active control.